Circuit Technology Center

 1. Documented Standards

 The key starting point, of course, is a good set of documented standards.
 Standards will establish which types of defects are accepted as is and which are not.
-Although most major manufacturers have their own set of accepted standards, the small manufacturer can obtain commercially-available guidelines, particularly from the IPC.
+Although most major manufacturers have their own set of accepted standards, small manufacturers can obtain commercially available guidelines, particularly from the IPC.
 Specific documents include IPC A-600 and IPC-A-610.
 Good working knowledge of these standards can prevent unnecessary repairs.

 2. Documented Procedures

-Once you know what can be repaired and have the necessary guidance to proceed, the next step is completing the repair, and which requires qualified personnel.
-Of course, even the most highly skilled technicians require training if they are to perform their best.
+Once you know what can be repaired and have the necessary guidance, the next step is completing the repair, which requires qualified personnel.
+Of course, even the most highly skilled technicians require training to perform their best.
 Operators and technicians must be properly trained for your Rework and Repair Program to obtain successful results.

 3. Comprehensive Training